 For an up-to-date list of publications, see http://users.ox.ac.uk/~oums0769/index.htm

 Dr E. A. Laird / Professor G. A. D. Briggs

 Atomic clocks are among the most precise scientific instruments ever made, and are key to advanced navigation, secure communication, and radar technology.
 We are pursuing a new approach to create a clock that will fit on a chip.
 Instead of atomic vapours, we will use electron and nuclear spins in endohedral fullerene molecules, whose energy levels offer an exquisitely stable frequency reference.
 To make this novel approach work, we must overcome a range of physics and engineering challenges, including detecting spin resonance from a small number of spins, identifying the energy levels involved, and miniaturizing the control electronics and magnet.
 The reward will be a completely new technology with a wide range of civilian and military uses.
 We are looking for a candidate who has a strong interest in applying quantum physics in new technology, and is motivated to develop the new and demanding electronic measurement techniques that will be necessary.

 Putting the mechanics into quantum mechanics: creating superpositions of motion using vibrating carbon nanotubes

 The quantum mechanics of microscopic objects such as atoms and spins is well established.
 But what about larger objects?
-Can we verify true quantum behavior for these?
+Can we verify true quantum behaviour for these?

 Carbon-based quantum devices characterised electrically and by imaging